 How World-Famous Chocolatier Jacques Torres Bakes Chocolate Chip Cookies

-Chocolatier Jacques Torres has been famous for his chocolate creations loooong before his turn as a judge on the hit Netflix show Nailed It!.
-The French chef produces some of the most sought-after gourmet chocolates in the world, so we had to know his version of an American classic: the chocolate chip cookie.
+Torres has been famous for his chocolate creations loooong before his turn as a judge on the hit Netflix show Nailed It!.
+The French chef produces some of the most sought-after gourmet chocolates in the world, so we had to know his version of an American classic: chocolate chip cookies.

 When we interviewed him at one of his New York chocolate shops, he told us he had quite the story behind this recipe.
 “I tried to make French pastries — things that are a bit more complicated — but when I talked to my customers, the word ‘cookies’ came back a lot.
 But I’m French.
 I didn’t grow up with [American-style] cookies.
 I grew up with shortbread.”